javaoffers/briefest/readme.md

 ### Field desensitization
 <p>
 Support field desensitization.
 Only need a model class with @ EmailBlur annotations to class.
-Note by plus annotation fields must be a String type.;
+Note by plus annotation fields must be a String type.
+Fields annotated with the @Blur tag will not be inserted or updated.
 </p>

 ```